zed-alpha/shadow-gadgets/README.md

 ## Views

-The library's features are applied to individual `View`s through extension properties, with the main two as direct controls for the clip and color compat features.
+The library's features are applied to individual `View`s through extension properties, with the main two acting as direct controls for the clip and color compat features.

 - The [`View.clipOutlineShadow: Boolean`][clipOutlineShadow] extension is
   basically a switch that toggles the clip fix on the receiver `View`.
 When